 RESEARCH-BASED PRACTICES FOR COLLEGE TEACHING - In this interactive session, faculty will learn about and discuss the latest research-based principles to promote learning, such as student intellectual and identity development, motivation, and learning mastery.
 Throughout the session, participants will identify strategies informed by these principles that they can use to respond to the complexities of student learning in an upcoming course.
 Examples will be drawn from a wide variety of teaching contexts, including undergraduate, graduate, and clinical teaching.

-USING INSTRUCTIONAL TECHNOLOGY TO ENHANCE TEACHING - How can instructional technologies enhance teaching and promote student learning?
-Attendees at this session will see U-M faculty demonstrate technologies useful in a variety of disciplines and classroom settings, and talk about how they could use technology to improve learning in their own classrooms.
-Attendees will have the opportunity to learn about 1) CTools, U‑M's learning management system, for managing courses; 2) screencasting for enhancing student learning in large courses; and 3) Google Apps for facilitating student collaboration and increasing student engagement.
+USING DIGITAL TOOLS TO ENGAGE STUDENTS AND ENHANCE TEACHING - Attendees at this session will see three U-M faculty members demonstrate digital tools useful in a variety of disciplines and classroom settings, and talk about how these tools enhance teaching and learning in their own classrooms.
+Attendees will have the opportunity to choose two of the following three tools to learn about: 1) CTools, U-M's learning management system; 2) Screen capture tools for creating resources that students can use in or outside the classroom; and 3) Google Apps for facilitating student collaboration and increasing student engagement.

 STUDENT TEAMS IN THE STEM CLASSROOM - Effective use of teams in the STEM classroom can increase student learning, improve retention of course material, and enhance students’ problem-solving ability.
 It is often difficult, though, to ensure that all students are engaged, included, and successful in teams.
 In this session, faculty will learn about and practice research-based strategies to create and assess student teams in the STEM classroom.